 In the first years after the end of the Revolutionary War, the estates and farms of upper Manhattan were reopened.
-Among the summer houses on what was then called Strawberry Hill along the cliffs above the Hudson River in 1796 would be that belonging to the family of George Pollock.
+Among the summer houses on what was then called Strawberry Hill along the cliffs above the Hudson River in 1796 would be "Monte Alta," belonging to the family of George Pollock.

 The baby boy was taken to Trinity Church where church records documented “Mr. George Pollock’s son, St. Clair, baptized November 11, 1792, by Rev. Benjamin Moore.
 Sponsor: Mr. Richard Yates, Mrs. Adolph Yates, Mr. Dyckman.”